metamaden/recountmethylation_instance/README.md

 # Tutorial

 This tutorial shows how to set up and initiate synchronization of public DNA methylation array data.
+Note that most steps involve calling `snakemake`rules defined in the provided `Snakefile` script.
+Logs, including stdout, for each rule called are stored by default in the "snakemakelogs" subdirectory.

 ## 1. Setup